Have a way with words?

 Remember, no matter who you’re submitting to, there will be submission guidelines!

-Some companies post them right on the site, and others ask you to email them.
+Some companies post them directly on their site, while others may ask you to email them.

-Don’t be afraid to email – it is always important to follow these instructions.
+Don’t hesitate to email—it’s always important to follow these instructions.

 What about small companies?